spencertipping/ni/doc/ni_by_example.md

 Up to this point we have not discussed how or what the Perl operator returns; it turns out that this is less intuitive than one might expect.

-Let's take a look at the output of our script when we take out the `r` from inside the Perl mapper.
+Let's take a look at the ouput of our script when we take out the `r` from inside the Perl mapper.

 ```
 ni /usr/share/dict/words rx40 r10 p'substr(a, 0, 3), substr(a, 3, 3), substr(a, 6)'